 Digital interfaces of cameras are supported through GenICam digital I/O control.

 MERLIC secures your know-how: you can protect the content of MERLIC applications (MVApps) with a password.
-The password protection can be enabled for each MVApp in the MERLIC Backend (note: it is not enabled by default).
-Thus, when loading the MVApp in the MERLIC Backend the password must be entered in order to change the MVApp.
+The password protection can be enabled for each MVApp in the MERLIC Creator (note: it is not enabled by default).
+Thus, when loading the MVApp in the MERLIC Creator the password must be entered to change the MVApp.

 3D Vision with height images